isawzz/speech-games-client/README.md

 5. start in S directory

-S/settings contains a settings file settings.yaml that can be adapted to use the implemented games with different parameters. right now, just file editing in settings ui.
+S/settings contains a settings file settings.yaml that can be adapted to use the implemented games with different parameters. right now, just file editing in program (computer icon) works!

 Note: HAS ONLY BEEN TESTED ON *** GOOGLE CHROME ***

+trouble-shooting:
+- use F12 in Chrome to see error messages
+- if you get ERR_CONNECTION_REFUSED, look at the file S/globals.js and set OFFLINE=false if you do not run the speech-games-server locally (it will start server on heroku)

+=> please send bugs or questions to a_leeb@yahoo.com